Apply to Study History at USC

 5. Graduate Record Examination’s General Aptitude Test.
 If you have taken this test within the past five years, ask the Educational Testing Service to forward your scores directly to the University of Southern California to arrive by December 1.
 If the GRE general examination you took did not include the new analytical essay section, you do not need to retake it.
 If your scores are over five years old at the time you apply for admission, however, you must retake the examination.
 We do not require the advanced test in history.

 6. Official transcripts of all prior college and university work.
 Only one official copy of each is required.
 Please ask that these transcripts be sent directly to the USC Office of Graduate Admissions to arrive by December 1.

-For further information, please feel free to contact the individual faculty with whom you might like to study.
+If you have questions about the History Graduate Program or need additional informaiton, please feel free to contact individual History faculty members with whom you might like to study.

 In addition to the information provided below, the USC Office of Graduate Admissions offers useful information for applicants.

 Every entering student is funded for a minimum of five years of study through a combination of fellowships and graduate assistantships, contingent on satisfactory progress toward degree.

 Please note that there is no separate application necessary for either fellowship consideration or assistantship consideration: your application for admission is ipso facto an application for fellowship and assistantship aid.

 For more information about financial aid, as well as about research funding, summer funding, and employment opportunities, check our Financial Aid and Funding Resources page.

 The Department of History has accepted foreign nationals for graduate work since the 1920s, and we recently have included in our graduate program students from Canada, Japan, the People’s Republic of China, Turkey, the United Kingdom, Australia, and The Netherlands.
 Though international students are ineligible for need-based financial aid, they are eligible for both competitive fellowships and teaching assistantships.